-Make an exact copy of the interface file and put your comments in the copy where they belong.
+Make an exact copy of the interface file (the .h file) that you downloaded and put your comments in the copy where they belong.
 Name the file with the same name as it is in the project.
-If your comments are good enough, there is a possibility that you can contribute them to this project through GitHub.

 Grading Rubric

 The weights of each question are as indicated above.
 Questions are assessed on their completeness and correctness.
 Expository answers (ones that explain or describe) will be graded on their clarity, conciseness, and content.